top of page

 Expectation of seamless service

-Fast delivery and easy returns were considered baseline expectations.
+Fast delivery and easy returns were baseline expectations.

 • Responsive customer support through in-app chat

-One key insight stood out is that successful brands in China don’t try to “sell” first.
-Brands and products are often introduced through narratives that reflect personal values and social identity.
+One key takeaway was that successful brands in China don’t lead with selling, they lead with storytelling, using narratives that reflect personal values and social identity.

-Another important finding was that Gen Z consumers are highly comfortable navigating through digital ecosystems.
-They expect seamless experiences across content, commerce and social interaction, often within the same platform.
+I also found that consumers are highly comfortable navigating digital ecosystems, expecting seamless experiences across content, commerce, and social interaction within a single platform.

 Low Cultural Relevance